aulasneo/edx-submissions/docs/source/decisions/0001-submissionqueuerecord-gradual-migration-from-xqueue-system.rst

 Decision
 ********

-As part of Phase 1 of the XQueue migration plan, we will create a new SubmissionQueueRecord model in edx-submissions as follows:
+As part of Phase 1 of the XQueue migration plan, we will create a new ExternalGraderDetail model in edx-submissions as follows:

 Model Structure and Technical Details
 -------------------------------------